TurboWarp/docs/docs/website/settings/interpolation.md

 # Interpolation

 Interpolation makes motion animations in projects appear smoother by interpolating movement of sprites between frames.
-It's basically higher framerate without affecting how fast scripts run.
+It's basically a higher framerate without affecting how fast scripts run.
+It is really affective on projects like Appel and Getting Over It. :)

 Interpolation should not be used on: